foundriesio/docs/source/other/hawkbit-mqtt-system.rst

 .. figure:: /_static/other/hawkbit-mqtt/iot-device-waiting.png
    :align: center

-   Waiting for BLE Nano 2 to update.
+   Waiting for board to update.

 If you're connected to the device's serial console, look for output like this while the update is being downloaded::